strohs/aws-cda-notes/study-notes-JUNE2018.md

 * this can include EC2 CPU Utilization, ELB latency or even charges on your AWS bill
 * you can set the appropriate thresholds in which to trigger the alarms and also set what actions should be taken if an alarm state is reached
+* actions include:

+## CloudWatch Events
+* Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in AWS resources

+## CloudWatch Logs
+* you must install the CloudWatch logs agent on an EC2 instance (already installed on Elastic Beanstalk instances)
+    * `sudo yum update`
+    * `sudo yum install -y awslogs`
+    * configure `/etc/awslogs/awslogs.conf` to configure the logs to track
+    * start the agent

+### Logs Metric Filters
+* You can use metric filters to monitor events in a log group as they are sent to CloudWatch Logs
+* You can monitor and count specific terms or extract values from log events and associate the results with a **metric**
+* these metrics can trigger CloudWatch Alarms

 ## CloudWatch exam tips
 * cloudwatch is a monitoring service to monitor your AWS resources, as well as the applications that you